hifi-unmaintained/cnc-plugin/README.txt

   1. Copy npcncplugin.dll as <whatever>.dll you want to <wherever> you want
   2. Add a configuration file named "<whatever>.ini" to <wherever> you placed the dll containing information where to download updates from
-  3. Register the dll as a Mozilla plugin, set MIME to something you like
-  4. The plugin will create a directory <whatever> in <wherever> to install the app data
+  3. The plugin will create a directory based on the "game" <param /> in <wherever> to install the app data

 The plugin should now be ready to install/update the application.